destinyae/celo-blockchain/docs/docs/_install-and-build/cross-compile.md

 with all the necessary tools, libraries and environments set up for an optimal workflow.
-However, there's often need to build for either a different CPU architecture, or an entirely different operating system; but maintaining a development environment for each and switching between the them quickly becomes unwieldy.
+However, there's often need to build for either a different CPU architecture, or an entirely different operating system; but maintaining a development environment for each and switching between them quickly becomes unwieldy.

 Here we present a very simple way to cross compile Ethereum to various operating systems and architectures using a minimal set of prerequisites and a completely containerized